claquesous/wordle-solver/README.md

 The first thing created was wordle_tri.js which recognizes that the riskiest words are n-grams that only differ by one letter.
 Running `node wordle_tri.js` outputs n-grams.
 What we discover is that the worst case n-gram is `*ight`.
 There are nine words including the word "eight" so we refer to this as Eight+8.

 If you were to start a Wordle game with "eight" and the solution is one of the n-gram then others would define the average number of guesses as 4.5, but since there is a 1/3rd chance of a loss we define this as a "guaranteed loss".
-As such, the average number of guesses is infite.
+As such, the average number of guesses is infinite.

 Clearly, there are 9 words in this n-gram which result in immediate guaranteed losses.
 There are 4 other n-grams of size 7 or more (`*atch`, `*ound`, `*ower`, and `sha*e`) for another 29 guaranteed loss starting words.